Shark control equipment

 Notices to Mariners

-Maritime Safety Queensland issues 'Notices to Mariners' that provide marine safety information, including advice of where SCP equipment is located throughout the state.
+Maritime Safety Queensland issues 'Notices to Mariners' that provide marine safety information, including advice about where SCP equipment is located throughout the state.

 Reporting an equipment issue